keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

         url_webm: assets/videos/homepage.webm
         url_ogg: assets/videos/homepage.ogg
         header_text: "👋 We're Keep-Alive I.T <span style='color:#27f55b;font-weight:bold;'>:</span> an I.T Agency comprising of highly skilled & qualified <span style='color:#f5c227;'>I.T Consultants</span>, <span style='color:#2288ab;'>I.T Engineers</span>, and <span style='color:#f5275a;'>I.T Experts</span> that are ready to take on I.T related work."
-        header_body: "<a href='/about/our-approach-to-it-consultancy/'>Showing people what I.T systems are capable of</a>, <a href='/about/our-approach-to-project-management/'>handling project management</a>, developing high quality Apps, Software, & Websites, and <a href='/about/our-approach-to-it-consultancy/'>running I.T infrastructure effectively</a> is what we do."
+        header_body: "<a href='/about/our-approach-to-it-consultancy/'>Showing people what I.T systems are capable of</a>, <a href='/about/our-approach-to-project-management/'>handling project management</a>, developing high quality Apps, Software, & Websites, and <a href='/about/our-approach-to-it-consultancy/'>running I.T infrastructure effectively</a>  for Consumers, Small Businesses, and Enterprises is what we do."
 ---

-<h2>👋 Hello, and thank you for stopping by at our website.
+<h2 class="text-center static-heading">👋 Hello!
 This is what the Keep-Alive team does:</h2>

 <blockquote data-aos="zoom-in" data-aos-once="true">
   <p>Showing people what I.T systems are capable of, developing high quality software, and running I.T effectively is what we do.
 We’re pretty good at all of these things and can apply our I.T knowledge to your requirements, or do things how we think they should be done, as experts in the I.T field.</p>